 - Tax deductions: There are numerous small business tax deductions you might benefit from as a business owner.
-These include the Section 179 deduction which allows you to deduct the cost of a business asset in its entirety, as well as business meals, business use of a car, advertising and marketing costs, and more.
+These include Section 179 deductions, which allow you to deduct the cost of a business asset in its entirety, as well as business meals, business use of a car (Learn more about Section 179 deductions for vehicles), advertising and marketing costs, and more.

 - Tax credits: Business tax credits can directly lower your small business tax rate as they are subtracted from the total taxes you owe dollar for dollar.
 An example of a tax credit for small business owners is the credit for small employer health insurance premiums as well as the general business credit.